awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-how-to-call-websocket-api-connections.md

 **Important**
 These requests use [IAM authorization](apigateway-websocket-control-access-iam.md), so you must sign them with [Signature Version 4 \(SigV4\)](https://docs.aws.amazon.com/general/latest/gr/sigv4_signing.html)\.
 To do this, you can use the API Gateway Management API\.
 For more information, see [ApiGatewayManagementApi](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/apigatewaymanagementapi.html)\.

-In the following command, you'll need to replace `{api-id}` with the actual API ID, which is displayed the API Gateway console or returned by the AWS CLI [https://docs.aws.amazon.com/goto/aws-cli/apigatewayv2-2018-11-29/CreateApi](https://docs.aws.amazon.com/goto/aws-cli/apigatewayv2-2018-11-29/CreateApi) command\.
-In addition, if your API is in a region other than `us-east-1`, you'll need to substitute the correct region\.
+In the following command, you need to replace `{api-id}` with the actual API ID, which is displayed in the API Gateway console or returned by the AWS CLI [https://docs.aws.amazon.com/goto/aws-cli/apigatewayv2-2018-11-29/CreateApi](https://docs.aws.amazon.com/goto/aws-cli/apigatewayv2-2018-11-29/CreateApi) command\.
+In addition, if your API is in a Region other than `us-east-1`, you need to substitute the correct Region\.

 To send a callback message to the client, use: